That too many people are even bigger idiots than I thought.

 Nor did people and their governments get to that point after implementing sensible public health measures.

-There’s no 100% vaccine mandate except for the medically exempt.
+There’s no 100% vaccine mandate (with exceptions for the medically exempt).

 There’s no mandate for building ventilation good enough to prevent viral spread.

 [Edited to add, forgot a major one, :redface: ] Germicidal UVC lighting everywhere it can reduce viral loads.